 6:00 a.m.
 Wake Up and Ditch the Coffee

-Sleep deprivation accounts for about $16 billion in medical costs each year.
+Sleep deprivation accounts for about $45 billion in lost productivity each year.
 Everyone tries to avoid sleep debt, but don’t blame your morning grogginess on late nights.
 Waking up tired has more to do with the pattern of sleep rather than the duration.
 Even with a full night’s rest, if you happen to wake up during your deepest sleep cycle (REM), you’ll end up feeling sluggish and disoriented.
 To get more in sync with your REM cycle, you’re going to need to put in some work ahead of time.
 Track your sleep cycles and set your alarm to the hour of lightest sleep.
 You’ll wake up so refreshed you may not even need the caffeine boost.

 According to Adam Dave, M.D., “consuming a big glass first thing in the morning brings unique rewards.”
 Since your stomach is empty, ten minutes after waking is the perfect time to drink water, because it won’t interfere with digestion.
 Keep a water bottle on your nightstand so you can reach for it while still in bed.
 Your body is naturally dehydrated after a long sleep.
 Immediately rehydrating will help you feel energized throughout your morning.

 7:00 a.m.
 Load up on Food

 Let’s break down the dangers of missing your first meal.
 When you wake up, blood sugar is usually low.
 By skipping breakfast, you deprive your body the fuel it needs to stay energized.
 Fasting until lunchtime can trigger cravings for high sugar snacks, causing you to over-eat and knock your appetite off balance.
 Here are some fast and easy recipes to prep before rushing out the door.

 7:45 a.m.
 Have Your Moment in the Sun